vppillai/h3Docs/apps/firmware_update/readme.md

 | includes Gain table to create binary image | Does not includes Gain table to create binary image |
 | Not for production line | Created for production level purpose |

-### Summary

-- User can prepare binary image and program the WINC by using alone any of the firmeare update script file available in the src directory insdie firmware update project.
-For example, if the HostMCU is SAMD21 user can run the samd21_xplained_pro_firmware_update script file.

-- To build the image alone user can either use update_pll script or image_tool based on his requirement.

 ## WINC Binary tools